HostVoxy/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+For this undertaking, I constructed a compact honeynet within Azure and gathered log data from diverse sources into a Log Analytics workspace.
+These logs were subsequently utilized by Microsoft Sentinel to generate attack visualizations, activate alerts, and establish incidents.
+In the initial phase, I assessed security metrics within the vulnerable environment over a span of 24 hours.
+Following that, I implemented several security measures to fortify the environment, and once again evaluated metrics for an additional 24-hour period.
+The outcomes of these assessments are presented below.The metrics used in this lab are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)